Dear readers of ADxS.org, please forgive the disruption.

 • A shorter maximum neurite length

-These changes in neurons in the cortex of ADHD-HI model animals could be normalized in several ways:33
+These changes in the nerve cells in the cortex of the ADHD-HI model animals could be normalized in various ways:33

-• Caffeine caused normalization of neuronal branching and extension from via PKA and PI3K signaling
+• Caffeine caused a normalization of neuronal branching and expansion of via PKA and PI3K signals

-• The adenosine 2A receptor agonist CGS 21680 normalized neuron branching via PKA signaling
+• The adenosine 2A receptor agonist CGS 21680 normalized neuronal branching via PKA signaling

 • The selective adenosine 2A receptor antagonist SCH 58261 normalized axonal growth via PI3K, not PKA